 A Picture of Eleanor

 Eleanor of Aquitaine and the Four Kings by Amy Ruth Kelly.
-Was there ever a ruler, man or woman, quite as fascinating as Eleanor of Aquitaine?
-Always at the center of her world, Eleanor remains a fascinating figure even today, and Amy Kelly captures the whirlwind of her life in this entrancing biography.
+Always at the center of her world, Eleanor remains a fascinating figure, and Amy Kelly captures her life in this entrancing biography.
 (Review © Amazon.com.)

 Eleanor of Aquitaine by Marion Meade is a biography with a feminist point of view.